mitchness/DoorDilemma/README.md

          It’s all math.
          You account for distance, walking speed, athleticism.

+         And the door was one of those slow-shutters.

                    RECEPTIONIST
          I'm athletic.
-I go to Pilattes.
+         I do Pilattes.

                   LARRY
-         Ehhh.

-         But the door was one of those slow-shutters.
+         Debatable.

                 DENTIST
          Larry...